adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-2.md

 ## The objective of writing test cases

-- Verify things are working as `EXPECTED`
+- Verify things working as `EXPECTED`

 ## The bottom line